hobbitalastair/patchman/README.md

 - Provide a utility for cleaning up uneeded changes
 - Use hooks for automation of updating files

-## TODO ##

-I should provide a way to ignore files in the database.
-I should provide a way to mark files as "ignored" (eg etc/printers.conf).
-I need to implement some kind of database.
-I need to implement saving changes to a database.
-I need to implement adding patches to a file and saving that.

 ## Hooks ##

 Hooks need to run if: